In the beginning, there was Airfix — and it was good.

 As we grew up and out of the time of life when we could play together like that, the models gradually turned back into a more solitary pursuit, in the pattern that has basically continued until today–for me, at any rate.
 I think I am the only one who has continued the hobby.
 In this new, “adult” phase of the hobby, Airfix has had a lot more competition than it used to, and for a long time I came to see Airfix as somehow substandard.
 Compared, for instance, to the far more detailed ESCI (now Italeri) figures I first saw on my first trip to Germany in 1983, many of the old Airfix figures seemed downright primitive.
 I realized that Airfix models, too, were actually rather clunky and hard to put together properly, especially compared to the Japanese models I had built more and more of.
 As a “serious modeler,” I eventually decided that Airfix products, though certainly cheap, were mostly to be avoided.

 And yet, for the last six months I have been building nothing but Airfix models, rekindling my affection for the brand.
-I have been delighted to see the company come out with retooled versions of older kits, as well as new kits, which are of very good quality, even if they are not always as detailed or complex as some other makes.
+I have been delighted to see the company come out with retooled versions of older kits, as well as new kits, which are of very good quality, worth every penny and every hour invested in them.
 I have built the Airfield Control Tower, two sets of the RAF Fuel Trucks, the RAF Emergency Vehicles, the Bedford QLD and QLT Trucks, a Mosquito Mk VI, and now a Beaufighter and two Spitfires, all as I have painted RAF Personnel and the new WWII British Infantry.
 My wife might smirk, cluck or recoil to hear me say this, but I feel love and gratitude for the stuff!
 Now my three-year-old boy and my six-year-old girl both enjoy working on these models with me.
 Airfix may turn out to be their “gateway” brand, too.